asodergren/vegetables/README.md

 Looking at the confusion matrix, we were pleased to find that over half of the vegatables were predicted with 100% accuracy.
 The vegatables that were most mixed up ...

 Since we have found some accurate results we looked up other models that have either used the same or similar datasets.
-One medium article decribes how it used CNN models to reach a 95% accuracy score, which is worse
+One medium article decribes how it used CNN models to reach a 95% accuracy score, which is worse than ours :).
+This article can be found in our references title: "Medium Article Link".
+This article goes through the model step by step using the Keras library and builds a model from scratch.
+It uses multiple 2D convonlutional layers and MaxPooling for results.
+They also choose to use ReLu activation for their model for each convolutional layer.
+The the models flattens the output of these convolutional layers and then adds multiple fully connected layers using ReLU activation and a dropout function between the layers and lastly using the softmax activation to obtain the final results.

 ## Conclusion